ServeSmart-Capstone/ServeSmart/README.md

 # ServeSmart
 An intuitive solution for a modern POS platform.

-## Things to Note
+## Before Starting
-### Web Dependencies
+### Android Studio
-Because we are building a tablet application, and assuming nobody owns said tablet, we will run the development server in a web browser.
-Web dependencies have been added to the project to accomplish this.
+Because we are building a tablet application, and assuming nobody owns said tablet, we will run an AVD (Android Virtual Device) to emulate our code on a virtual tablet.
+These are downloaded and used with Android Studio.
+A step by step guide to installing and configuring Android Studio can be found [here](https://facebook.github.io/react-native/docs/getting-started).
+Be sure to choose the React Native CLI Quickstart tab.\

+When prompted, you will be tasked with choosing a specific emulator.
+This project uses the Nexus 7 (2013 model, 7.02" screen, 1920x1200 resolution).
+Select landscape orientation after this.

+### Branching
+If you are unfamiliar with Git, please read [this guide](https://dev.to/dhruv/essential-git-commands-every-developer-should-know-2fl).
+Be sure to **never** work from the master branch! **Always** ensure you are working from a remote branch before starting, changing, or committing code.

+Run `git status` to view your current branch.\
+Run `git branch -r` to view all remote branches.\
+Run `git checkout <branch_name>` to switch to a remote branch.

-## Crash Course in React Native Magic
+## Crash Course in React Native
 ### JSX
 JSX is essentially "HTML in JavaScript" and is incredibly convenient.
 With JSX:
-1. We create JavaScript classes (components)
+1. We create JavaScript functions (components)
-2. Classes have a render() function which returns nested HTML representing that component
+2. Functions return nested HTML representing that component
 3. The component can now be used elsewhere in the code as a single tag </>

+*One thing to note is that React Native uses components rather than native HTML elements.
+For example, a `<div>` is replaced with `<View>` and a `<p>` is replaced with `<Text>`.
+You can find more about basic React Native components in the [docs](https://facebook.github.io/react-native/docs/components-and-apis#basic-components).*

 ### Babel
 Babel is the transpiler that converts JSX into native code.
 The process is as follows: